akmurmu82/BE-GalaxyCodeHub/README.md

 - **401 Unauthorized**: Authentication credentials are missing or invalid.
 - **404 Not Found**: Resource not found.
 - **500 Internal Server Error**: Server encountered an unexpected condition.

----

-Feel free to customize this template based on your specific API endpoints, request/response formats, and error handling strategies.
-Providing clear and concise documentation will help your clients understand how to use your API effectively.